Jigsaw (tool): Blades

-A Jigsaw works by attaching a blade accessory to the tool.
+A jigsaw works by attaching a blade accessory to the tool.
 There are various types of blades in the market.
 Older jigsaws require a blade to be screwed into the tool.
 But since Bosch introduced the first tool-free blade change system, most manufacturers now offer a similar setup allowing a quick & tool-free blade change.

 There are T-shank blades and U-shank blades available in the accessory market.
 T-Shank blades are the industry-standard professional interface that provides a longer life and a tighter fit from the blade to the tool.

 Tooth design is important for the performance of a blade.
 The tooth spacing, tooth shape, and cutting angle are important in providing speed, cleanliness of cuts, and optimal performance.
 A side set and ground tooth is designed for clean and fast cuts in wood and plastics.
 Wavy set and milled teeth will cut most metals as well as plastics.
 A side set and milled tooth works with fast and rougher cuts in wood and plastics.
 A ground and taper-ground tooth is for precise, fine and clean cuts in wood.
 There are also blades with reduced-kerf carbide and diamond grit edges for fast cutting in hard materials.

 Blade material

 Different blade materials are used for different applications to improve blade life and cutting performance.

 High-carbon steel (HCS) is used for softer materials such as wood, laminated particle board, and plastics due to its flexibility.

 High-speed steel (HSS) withstands higher temperatures and can cut many types of metals.

 Bi-Metal (BIM) blades contain a combination of high-carbon steel and high-speed steel.
 The combination creates a strong and flexible material that can be used for demanding applications where there is a risk of breakage or when extreme flexibility and versatility is required.
 Bi-Metal blades have longer lifespans and prolonged job performance compared to other types of blades.

-Tungsten carbide (TC) blades have the strength to cut through abrasive metals such as reinforced plastics, fiberglass, cement board, stainless steel, tile, glass, cast iron, and brick.
+Tungsten carbide (TC) blades have the strength to cut through abrasive materials such as reinforced plastics, fiberglass, cement board, stainless steel, tile, glass, cast iron, and brick.

 Diamond-grit blades are extremely versatile, as they can cut rough materials such as hard porcelain tile, granite, slate, marble, and other stones due to their finely milled particles.
 This makes their uses similar to carbide blades, although diamond-grit blades typically last longer.